openforis/sepal-doc/docs/source/feature/project.rst

 Overview
 --------

-Go to the processes interface of SEPAL (:btn:`<fas fa-globe>`) you should see the following, completed by a list of existing recipes if you've already created some in the previous releases.
+Go to the processes interface of SEPAL (:btn:`<fa-solid fa-globe>`) you should see the following, completed by a list of existing recipes if you've already created some in the previous releases.

 .. thumbnail:: ../_images/feature/project/project-landing.png
     :title: Landing page of the processes exposing the project interface